axay28/Radiant/README.md

 ```

 ## 📄 White Paper
-For an in-depth understanding, read the white paper: [Link to White Paper]
+For an in-depth understanding, read the white paper: [https://radiant.rarepath.ai/whitepaper]

 ## 📬 Contact
-For inquiries or collaboration, reach out at: [Your Email]
+For inquiries or collaboration, reach out at: [mulgunda@oregonstate.edu]